-We are issuing the bonds under the fiscal agency agreement, dated as of February 16, 2001, as extended and amended, between the State of Israel and The Bank of New York, as fiscal agent.
+We are issuing the bonds under the fiscal agency agreement, dated as of February 3, 2010, as amended, between the State of Israel and Computershare, as fiscal agent.

 This section of the prospectus supplement is a summary of the material provisions of the bonds and the fiscal agency agreement.
 Because it is only a summary, the description may not contain all of the information that is important to you as a potential investor in the bonds.
 Therefore, Israel urges you to read the fiscal agency agreement and the form of bond in making your decision on whether to invest in the bonds.
-Israel has filed copies of these documents with the SEC, and all of these documents may be inspected at the office of the SEC.
+Israel has filed copies of these documents with the SEC, and all of these documents may be inspected at the office of the

+SEC.
 Copies of the fiscal agency agreement, including the form of bond, may be inspected during normal business hours on any weekday (Saturdays, Sundays and public holidays excepted) at the offices listed in the accompanying prospectus under the heading "Where You Can Find More Information About the State of Israel" and at the offices of the fiscal agent.

 Any capitalized terms that are defined in the accompanying prospectus have the same meanings in this section unless a different definition appears in this section.
 If there are any inconsistencies between the information in this section and the information in the accompanying prospectus, the information in this section controls.
 Whenever used in this prospectus supplement or the accompanying prospectus, a "Business Day" shall mean any banking day in New York, New York.

 The Offering.
-We are offering \$750,000,000 aggregate principal amount of Jubilee Fixed Rate Bonds (Fifth Series).
-We are offering bonds of five maturity periods: 1-Year Jubilee Fixed Rate Bonds, 2-Year Jubilee Fixed Rate Bonds, 3-Year Jubilee Fixed Rate Bonds, 5-Year Jubilee Fixed Rate Bonds and 10-Year Jubilee Fixed Rate Bonds.
+We are offering \$1,235,000,000 aggregate principal amount of Jubilee Fixed Rate Bonds (Seventh Series).
+We are offering bonds of the following classes:

+- Jubilee Fixed Rate Bonds: 1-Year Jubilee Fixed Rate Bonds, 2-Year Jubilee Fixed Rate Bonds, 3-Year Jubilee Fixed Rate Bonds, 5-Year Jubilee Fixed Rate Bonds and 10-Year Jubilee Fixed Rate Bonds. - Jubilee Fixed Rate Financing Bonds: 1-Year Jubilee Fixed Rate Financing Bonds, 2-Year Jubilee Fixed Rate Financing Bonds, 3-Year Jubilee Fixed Rate Financing Bonds, 5-Year Jubilee Fixed Rate Financing Bonds and 10-Year Jubilee Fixed Rate Financing Bonds. - Maccabee Fixed Rate Bonds: 1-Year Maccabee Fixed Rate Bonds, 2-Year Maccabee Fixed Rate Bonds, 3-Year Maccabee Fixed Rate Bonds, 5-Year Maccabee Fixed Rate Bonds and 10-Year Maccabee Fixed Rate Bonds.

 The bonds are direct, unconditional and general obligations of the State of Israel.
 We pledge our full faith and credit for the due and punctual payment of principal and accrued interest, as well as for the due and timely performance of all of our obligations with respect to the bonds.
 The terms of the bonds are as follows: